 He sipped the spiced beverage, allowing the warmth to spread through his chest.
 The weather had not improved since yesterday and it matched his mood most fittingly.

-Being a fourth of all the occupants in the pub, she spotted him immediately after being handed a cup on a saucer with a small pot of tea.
+Being a fourth of all the occupants in the pub, she spotted him immediately after taking a cup on a saucer with a small pot of tea.

 "Lupin," she called despite his insistences over the years to use his first name.
 Old habits die hard.

-"Luna," he greeted, motioning for her to take up the empty seat opposite him, "how are you?" he asked genuinely.
-He may not have been in the most loquacious of attitudes, but he wasn't about to stoop and take it out on others.
+"Luna," he greeted, motioning for her to take up the empty seat opposite him, "how are you?"
+Despite being in a less than loquacious attitude, he wasn't about to stoop and take it out on others.

-"I'm as good as can be," said Luna, pouring herself the tea, "though I can't say the same thing for Mr Ollivander."
+"I'm as good as can be," said Luna, pouring herself the tea, "though I can't say the same thing for Mister Ollivander."

 Unfortunately for her though, all her reporters were too nervous to go where the Ministry so didn't want anyone to pry.
 Luna knew the risks and was entirely cognoscente about her responsibilities.